bareos/bareos/manuals/en/developers/directorConsole.md

 API mode 0 and 1 get the key and value, and write them as defined in the key_fmt and value_fmt strings.
 If the key_fmt string is not given, the key will not be written.
 If the value_fmt string is not given, the value will not be written.

 In API mode 2 (JSON), OUTPUT_FORMATTER stores the key value pair in its internal JSON object, to delivers it, when the response object is finished.
+The keys will be transformed to lower case strings.

 ### decoration